 The question of measurement is dealt with in Section 7.
-The measurement of a particle is defined as an event where an exchange of momentum between the measured particle and the measuring agent takes place suddenly.
+The measurement of a particle will be defined as an event where an exchange of momentum between the measured particle and the measuring agent takes place.
 Such an event causes the existing wave function over space to change discontinuously to a new wave function over space which is consistent with the new momentum of the particle.
 It is because of this kind of change in the wave function when the particle in the two-slit experiment is 'watched' or observed through a measuring agent that the interference pattern in the original wave function disappears, giving way to a localised pattern corresponding to the cylindrical mode.
 Also, it will be shown that the very insertion of a measuring instrument into a localised vicinity of the particle will also effect a change in the wave function.

-To further explore the close similarity between diffraction of particles and photons, special relativity is included in the governing equation in Section 8.
-The paper will justify rigorously that, contrary to popular understanding, the Gordon-Klein equation can incorporate a positive definite probability density and therefore is suitable for studying particles in a special relativistic framework.
+To further explore the close similarity between diffraction of particles and photons, they will be modelled in a relativistic framework in Section 8.
+The paper will justify rigorously that, contrary to popular understanding, the Gordon-Klein equation can incorporate a positive definite probability density in a conservative system and is therefore suitable for studying particles in a special relativistic framework.
 Furthermore, the components of the electric field and the magnetic field of the Maxwell Equations also satisfy the Gordon-Klein equation under certain simple conditions.
-It will be shown that because both particles and photons satisfy the Gordon-Klein equation but with slightly different parameters, this sharing of the same equation lies at the heart of the close similarity between diffraction of particles and photons.
-And photons and particles are discrete point-like entities whose dynamic behaviour is influenced but not determined by the wave field which is the solution to the Gordon-Klein equation.
-Also, the square of the amplitude of the wave field can properly be interpreted according to Born's rule, i.e., as the probability density of the point-like entity in question.
-The relationship between momentum and wavelength as given by de Broglie's formula becomes evident from the analysis of the equations both for the particle case and the photon case.
+It will be shown that because both particles and photons satisfy the Gordon-Klein equation with different values for the mass parameter, this sharing of the same equation lies at the heart of the close similarity between diffraction of particles and photons.
+And photons and particles are discrete pointlike entities whose dynamic behaviour is influenced but not determined by the wave function which is the solution to the Gordon-Klein equation.
+Also, the square of the amplitude of the wave function can properly be interpreted according to Born's rule, i.e., as the probability density of the point-like entity in question.
+The relationship between momentum and wavelength, as given by de Broglie's formula, will become evident from the analysis of the equations both for the particle case and the photon case.

-The derivation of particle spin in a relativistic framework is treated in Section 8.3.
-In relation to the surfing momentum of the particle on the S surface, the question of the meaning of rest mass is raised and it will be suggested that the 'rest mass' is intimately related to the surfing momentum on the S surface and the particle's 'inherent mass'.
-An implication of this is that the Lorentz factor is underestimated in calculating the energy according to Einstein's formula, leading to an underestimation of the energy of the particle.
-A revised definition of energy is suggested to remove the underestimation and it may help to account for the missing energy called dark matter.
+The derivation of particle spin in a relativistic framework will be treated in Section 8.3.
+The question of the meaning of rest mass will be raised and it will be suggested that the 'rest mass' is intimately related to the surfing momentum on the S surface and the particle's 'inherent mass'.
+An implication of this will be that the Lorentz factor is underestimated in calculating the energy according to Einstein's formula, leading to an underestimation of the energy of the particle.
+A revised definition of energy, partially supported by data, will be suggested to remove the underestimation.
+If validated by further experiments, it may help to partially account for the missing energy called dark matter.
 Also, it is possible for a particle with non-zero inherent mass to have zero rest mass when its surfing momentum on the S surface is zero.
 This raises questions about the nature of so-called massless particles.